tensorflow/fold/tensorflow_fold/g3doc/running.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-A model define with the high-level TensorFlow Fold API is a single  [Block](blocks.md)

-A Fold model is a single large block definition that converts an input data structure of some kind to a tensor or tuple of tensors.
+A model defined with the high-level TensorFlow Fold API is a single [Block](py/td.md/#td.Block) object that converts an input data structure of some kind to a tensor or tuple of tensors.
 There are a number of ways to accomplish this, depending on the use-case.

 ## Evaluating individual inputs

-The simplest way to run a block is to [`eval`](#td.Block.eval) individual inputs interactively from a REPL.
+The simplest way to run a block is to [`eval`](py/td.md#td.Block.eval) individual inputs interactively from a REPL.

 For example: